cdzombak/omnifocus-bugs/2014-12-08 Date Parsing.md

 This bug is still affecting me on 2.4.1 (v103.10), in the Mac App Store Pro Edition.
 Do you have any updates on this?

 Chris

+## Human reply, 2016-02-04

+Hi Chris,

+Sorry, but I'm afraid there aren't any updates on this bug.
+Unfortunately, this is not an isolated issue we can address with a targeted fix.
+There are number of issues with our date parsing mechanism that we want to address, but doing so will require a much larger "rip up the floorboards" kind of fix.
+We'll essentially need to rebuild date parsing in OmniFocus from the ground up again, which will be no small task.
+We must balance the time and effort it will take to tackle this with our ability to prioritize and address other issues that may have a more pressing impact on our customers.

+Again, I know this doesn't do anything to help with the frustration and inconvenience this causes for you right now, but I hope this provides a little more understanding as to why you haven't seen any movement yet.
+Sorry to disappoint, but thank you for your support and patience!

+Sincerely,

+## My reply

+Hi Christian,

+Thanks for the update & the background info!

+Chris